DesarrolladoresMasquerades/m1_d03-js-objects-DiegoYupanqui98/exercises/02-exe-js_obj_long.md

 - JavaScript - The Definitive Guide, David Flanagan
 - High Performance JavaScript, Nicholas C. Zakas

 In this case we just have one user.
-Try to add another user with books, and list the books of both users.
+Try to add another user with books, and list the books of both users.lassic Literature